May Morton: Acting career

 Her first published review, dated 18 August 1913, was of her role as Mariette in "The Girl in the Taxi" at the Grand Opera House in Buxton.
-The play toured over the next few months, playing a week at a time at the Northampton Opera House, The New Theatre, Crewe, The Royalty Theatre, Chester The Kursaal, Bognor, The Opera House, Coventry, The Theatre Royal Worcester, The Grand Llandudno, the Theatre Royal, South Shields and theatres in Lowestoft, Harrogate, Buxton, Morecambe, Southwold, Margate, Bognor, Weymouth, Worcester, Reading, Aldershot, Chatham, Ipswich, Colchester, Grimsby, York, Coventry, Burton-on-Trent, Lincoln, Grantham and Norwich.
+The play toured over the next few months, playing a week at a time at the Northampton Opera House, The New Theatre, Crewe, The Royalty Theatre, Chester, The Kursaal, Bognor, The Opera House, Coventry, The Theatre Royal Worcester, The Grand Llandudno, the Theatre Royal, South Shields and theatres in Lowestoft, Harrogate, Buxton, Morecambe, Southwold, Margate, Bognor, Weymouth, Worcester, Reading, Aldershot, Chatham, Ipswich, Colchester, Grimsby, York, Coventry, Burton-on-Trent, Lincoln, Grantham and Norwich.

-In 1914, "The Girl in the Taxi" went on tour to: Crewe, Chester, Southport, Wigan, Preston, Rochdale, Barnsley, Dewsbury, Birkenhead, Ashton-under-Lyme, Stockport, Walford, Bedford and Woolwich before beginning a six month run at the Lyric, London.
+In 1914, "The Girl in the Taxi" went on tour to: Crewe, Chester, Southport, Wigan, Preston, Rochdale, Barnsley, Dewsbury, Birkenhead, Ashton-under-Lyme, Stockport, Walford, Bedford and Woolwich before beginning a six month run at the Lyric Theatre, London.
 Then there was a Christmas performance of Aladdin at Dalston Theatre.
 She also played the part of Mimi in “Mam’selle Tralala”, opening in the Lyric, London on 9 April 1914.